Capital Investment Priorization

 This might include electronic door locks, panic buttons.
 Formal training for personnel, vehicle barriers, etc.

 Improve bathroom accessibility and modernization in main building.
-This could include repurposing the old video room.
+This could include repurposing the old video room and Sunday School office.

 Modernize lighting throughout main building to high efficiency LED.